torchnyu/blog/_posts/2020-12-04-lift-your-weights.md

 incorrectly.
 Why is that?

 Let's use an analogy, because it ain't a blog post without a contrived analogy.
 Let's use weight lifting.
 I don't know a lot about it.
-I was just starting to go to the gym when a little pandemic happened.
-I do know enough to say this:
+But I do know enough to say this:

 When you lift weights, you need to lift the weights on your own.